wp-plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 1.2.8 =
+* added clear log button and show current db log size
+* updated german localization

+= 1.2.7.6 =
+* fetch available returns within options from selected eBay site when updating eBay details
+* show warning if local category is mapped to non-leaf ebay category on category mappings page

+= 1.2.7.5 =
+* fixed wrong quantity issue when revising variable products that were imported from eBay
+* fixed check for changed shipping address on orders and transactions
+* use wp_localize_script to allow translation of javascript code

+= 1.2.7.4 =
+* update billing address when updating an order or transaction
+* show either transactions or orders page in menu and toolbar
+* fixed tooltip display issue on Firefox

+= 1.2.7.3 =
+* added support for shipping discount profiles (beta)
+* improved link removal for multiple links per line
+* fixed possible issue on processing GetItem results (on some MySQL servers)

+= 1.2.7.2 =
+* added option to set local timezone
+* convert order creation date from UTC to local time
+* update shipping address when updating an order or transaction

 = 1.2.7.1 =
 * added option to disable the WP wysiwyg editor for editing listing templates
 * fixed issue when listing variations with individual variation images on the free version of WP-Lister